President George H.W. Bush Enjoyed His Time Playing Baseball At Yale

 President George H.W.
-Bush, who died yesterday at the age of 94 was an avid sportsman dating back to his days as a first baseman at Yale University.
-His lifelong love of baseball stayed with him, as did his university ball glove which he reportedly kept oiled and always ready for a game of catch.
+Bush, who died yesterday at the age of 94, was an avid sportsman dating back to his days as a first baseman at Yale University.
+His lifelong love of baseball stayed with him, as did his university ball glove, which he reportedly kept oiled and always ready for a game of catch.

-Bush enjoyed other outdoor activities including fishing, golf, tennis, and even skydiving, but baseball always remained his favorite past time says USA Today.
+Bush enjoyed other outdoor activities, including fishing, golf, tennis, and even skydiving, but baseball always remained his favorite past time, says USA Today.
 The former president would talk about his days playing baseball at Yale where he recalls he was a better fielder than a batter.
 He would recall participating in two of the first NCAA Baseball championships.

 “A lot of us on the team were (World War II) veterans and we had come back from the war, so maybe that made it a little less apprehensive.
 On the other hand, it didn’t deduct from our enthusiasm and our desire to win, which we did not do.”